Shapley Value Computation in Ontology-Mediated Query Answering: Discussion and Future Work

-The dichotomy result we obtain for probabilistic OMQA is stronger than the one we obtain for $\Shapley{}$.
-This is to be expected as existing results on $\Shapley{}$ in the pure database setting do not cover "UCQ"s that are "disconnected@@q" or with "constants", and it is an important open question whether there is a dichotomy for $\Shapley q$ for all "Boolean" "UCQ"s $q$.
+The tight connections between "drastic Shapley value computation" and "probabilistic query evaluation" also enabled us to significantly generalize an existing dichotomy result for probabilistic OMQA (Theorem \ref{th:pqe-dichotomy}).
+Comparing Theorems \ref{th:cnx-hom-closed} and \ref{th:pqe-dichotomy}, one may observe that the dichotomy result we obtain for probabilistic OMQA is stronger than the one we obtain for $\dShapley$.
+This is to be expected as existing results on $\dShapley$ in the pure database setting do not cover "UCQ"s that are "disconnected@@q" or with "constants", and it is an important open question whether there is a dichotomy for $\dShapley_q$ for all "Boolean" "UCQ"s~$q$.
 We remark however that any progress on this question can be immediately transferred to the OMQA setting.
+Let us further add that, in the context of "probabilistic databases", existing works have established that $\PQEPhalfOne_{q} \polyeq \PQE_q$ for any $q$ that is either a "UCQ" or a ("constant-free") "hom-closed" query.
+Our \Cref{th:pqe-dichotomy} shows that this equivalence also holds for every OMQ $q\in(\horndl,\UCQ)$ (with "constants"), suggesting that it might hold for the full class of "$C$-hom-closed" queries.

-In the context of "probabilistic databases", existing works prove that $\PQEPhalfOne[q] \polyeq \PQE[q]$ for any $q$ that is either a "UCQ" or a ("constant-free") "hom-closed" query.
-Our \Cref{th:pqe-dichotomy} shows that this equivalence also holds for any $q\in(\horndl,"UCQ")$ (with "constants"), suggesting that it might hold for the full class of "$C$-hom-closed" queries.
+Our focus in this paper was on the "drastic Shapley value", which is obtained by interpreting the initial entailment or querying task as a 0/1 function.
+Recently, however, another class of Shapley-based responsibility measures has been defined based upon weighted sums of minimal supports (WSMS) \cite{ourpods25}.
+Like the "drastic Shapley value", the WSMS measures satisfy the same desirable axioms, but they have been shown to enjoy more favourable computational properties.
+In particular, the WSMS measures can be tractably computed for all UCQs.
+A preliminary study of WSMS measures in the ontology setting established various tractability results in data and combined complexity for "FO-rewritable" OMQs \cite{ourKR25}.
+It would be worthwhile to pursue this investigation to identify further tractable cases and also compare experimentally the scores obtained by applying the "drastic Shapley value" and WSMS measures.